When billing clients for work, you must know your billable hours. Only then can you estimate which projects are high-value and which are low-value.

 Sadly, this happens often.
 Whether it’s emailing back and forth with a difficult client or performing work outside of your team’s core expertise, these things can eat into your hours quickly—inflating your non-billable hours and leading to more work for less pay.

-In this article, we’ll show you how to distinguish between billable and non-billable hours and teach you how to optimize time tracking so employees can reduce time-wasting activities and get paid accurately.
+In this article, I show you how to distinguish between billable and non-billable hours and teach you how to optimize time tracking so employees can reduce time-wasting activities and get paid accurately.

 What are billable hours?

-Billable hours are the time you spend working on tasks you can directly bill your client.
+Billable hours are the hours you spend working on tasks you can directly bill your client for.
 This could be anything from writing client copy to attending paid client meetings.

 Of course, time doesn't have to be measured in hours to be billable.
 If the time spent on client work doesn't round up to an hour, you can use the billable hours chart below to understand what to bill.